This is a sponsored post from our partner, Premier TEFL.

 What To Expect

 The typical work hours for teachers are about four to five hours each day, at five to six days per week.
-Most teachers get a second job, i.e. teach English to young learners during day time and teach adults at night classes, or spend the other half of their day touring the new locale or accepting online freelance work.
+Most teachers have a second job, i.e. teach English to young learners during daytime and teach adults at night classes, or do online freelance work.

-Before you book a flight, make sure that you have obtained a health certificate and police clearance from your home country or have the necessary visa or work permits.
-Remember that you may have the right knowledge and experience to teach, but without the said legal documents, you may not be able to stay in your chosen destination.
+Before you book a flight, make sure that you have obtained a health certificate and police clearance from your home country, as well as the necessary visa or work permits.
+Remember that you may have the right knowledge and experience to teach, but without the said legal documents, you won’t be able to stay.

 This article contains affiliate links to our partner’s products.
 We earn a small commission from the sale for the upkeep of our website, should you decide to buy Premier TEFL’s products and services, at no extra cost to you.